mrgaaron/docs/source/index.rst

 In the example above, you created a device 'thermostat.1' which has two sensors, 'temperature' and 'humidity'.
 Now try writing some data points to these sensors.
 Each point consists of a timestamp and a value.
-It's possible to write multiple data points to one or more sensors in a single API call:
+It's possible to write multiple data points to one or more sensors or devices in a single API call:

 .. snippet-display:: write-data